okapi-01/okapi-01/README.md

 ## Hi there 👋

-- I'm currently learning a double major in English and Computer Science.
+- I'm currently a sophomore with a double major in English and Computer Science.
 - Looking forward to participating in the Github society!

 <!--